bourretbrandon/disk-temperature-tray/README.md

 Brandon Bourret - phatwares@cpan.org

 A very basic tray app indicator to monitor SMART disk temperature.
 I have a gaming laptop, and the recommended max temperature for my
-NVME & SSD devices is around 70°C. However, the GPU and CPU can run as high as 90°C while playing some games.
+NVMe & SSD devices is around 70°C. However, the GPU and CPU can run as high as 90°C while playing some games.
 Even with fans and cooling pads, it can get fairly hot inside the laptop, and this heat can bleed over into other components.
 So I decided I'd like to see the temperatures of my NVME/SSD drives in the tray. "hddtemp" can get the temperature of my SSD drive (after manually adding it to the device database).
 But it can't register my NVME drive. "smartctl" can do both.
 So that's the solution I use here.